Akaflieg-Freiburg/enroute/docs/_pages/download.markdown

 ### Source code

 Developers who are interested in compiling **enroute** themselves find all relevant sources on [GitHub](https://github.com/Akaflieg-Freiburg/enroute).
+This program builds on the Qt library.
+The source code for Qt can be found at [this URL](https://cplx.vm.uni-freiburg.de/storage/QtSources).

 # Other systems